 It comes down to principle; supporting those who have only the best intentions for the dogs they create.
 It means putting value on things done responsibly more than the personality of the breeder or the number of references.
 Please...support only those breeders striving to keep the bar set high for their practices.

-While Doodle Kisses does not endorse or screen breeders, we do allow breeder members to post their litters/puppies/dogs for sale in a couple of groups.
-It is up to you to weed out the good breeders and the saying "Buyer Beware" still applies.
+Doodle Kisses does not endorse or screen breeders.
+We aim to educate about best practices, but It is up to you to weed out the good breeders and the saying "Buyer Beware" still applies.
 Nevertheless, you can get ideas of places to look to start you in your search at some of the links below: